NikolayKanchevski/SierraEngine/README.md

 ## 💻 System Requirements

 Minimal system requirements for every supported platform of the [Sierra](Sierra) API are listed here.
 Built on top of it, the whole [Sierra Engine](SierraEngine) shares the exact same requirements. *Do note that the following information is a subject to change.*

-## Minimal System Requirements

-Complying with the following requirements guarantees that at least one graphics API backend is supported, hence the [Sierra](Sierra) API is supported as well.
-However, the usage of the only available API will be enforced.

 <br>